Admission for the January 2025 academic session is ongoing Apply Now!

 Introductory Econometrics3

-• Derive simple ordinary least squares estimates and the statistical relationship of data sets like the goodness-of-fit, the t-statistics and making inferences from results of simple/multiple regression and interpret estimated models; and
+• Derive simple ordinary least squares estimates and the statistical relationship of data sets like the goodness-of-fit, the t-statistics and making inferences from results of simple/multiple regression and interpret estimated models.

 • Carry out data formatting, data mining, data processing, and interpretation of estimated models.